rfourquet/SafeREPL.jl/README.md

 ### Caveats

-* This package was not tested on 32-bits architectures.
+* This package was not tested on 32-bits architectures, so use it at your own risks.
+  By the way, there is no guarantee even on 64-bits architectures...

 * Using new number types by default in the REPL might reveal many missing methods for these types and render the REPL less usable than ideal.